-Students applying to Olin will submit the Common Application including the Olin College Member Questions and application fee online through the Common Application website.
-Our application deadline is January 1, 2018.
-The Common Application must be submitted by 11:59 PM in the applicant's local time zone on that date.
+Students applying to Olin will submit the Common Application or Coalition Application, including Olin-specific questions and application fee, online through the Common Application website or Coalition Application website.
+Our application deadline is January 1, 2019.
+The application must be submitted by 11:59 PM in the applicant's local time zone on that date.

 All applications are reviewed in January.
 We have a holistic review process that carefully evaluates each applicant’s academic and personal qualities.
 At the end of January, applicants will be notified regarding if they are advancing to the second phase of the admission process, Candidates’ Weekends.

 A complete application includes each of the following required materials.
-(Please note the Common Application must be submitted by January 1, 2018):
+(Please note the application must be submitted by January 1, 2019):

 |*School Report Form||Complete with high school transcript and school profile|